Dr. Justine Post

-Justine Neiderhiser joined the English Department in 2015 after completing her Ph.D. in English and Education at the University of Michigan.
-At ONU, she directs the Writing Center, serves as the coordinator for required first-year writing courses, and teaches courses for Professional Writing majors, future educators, and the general student population.
-Neiderhiser’s passion for teaching writing courses, which she was recognized for in 2013 when she received the Moscow Prize for Excellence in Teaching Composition, has inspired much of her research.
+Justine Post joined the English Department in 2015 after completing her Ph.D. in English and Education at the University of Michigan.
+At ONU, she directs the Writing Center and teaches courses for Professional Writing majors, future educators, and the general student population.
+Post’s passion for teaching writing courses, which she was recognized for in 2013 when she received the Moscow Prize for Excellence in Teaching Composition, has inspired much of her research.
 Her current projects explore the experiences that students and instructors have engaging with feedback in the writing classroom and the link between feedback and students’ writing development.

 Ph.D.
 English and Education, University of Michigan, 2015

 - Dissertation: Engaging Students in the Margins: A Mixed-Methods Case Study Exploring Student and Instructor Response to Feedback in the First-Year Writing Classroom

 - Committee: Professor Anne Ruggles Gere (Chair), Professor Anne Curzan, Professor Jeff Grabill, Professor Emeritus John M. Swales